On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Simulations

 \section{Simulations}

-Numerical simulations were provided to validate our theoretical performance analysis on WLMMSE MIMO systems.
-Throughout the simulations, the transmitted real-valued symbols in $\bf x$ were BPSK modulated, and the transmit power was set to $E_s=1$.
-Each entry of the channel gain matrix ${\bf{H}}$ was modeled by i.i.d. standard complex Normal distribution, i.e., $h_{i,j}\sim{\mathcal{CN}}(0,1)$.
+Monte Carlo simulations were provided to validate our theoretical performance analysis on the considered WLMMSE MIMO systems.
+Throughout the simulations, the transmitted data streams ${\bf{d}}(l)$ were OQPSK-modulated.
+This QR constellation has been widely applied in the state-of-the-art low power wide area wireless technologies such as ZigBee, Wireless Smart Utility Network and RFID, etc \cite{Ayoub2019,Dawoud2020,Pillai2007}.
+The transmit power was set to $E_s = 1$, and the channel was flat Rayleigh fading.

 In the first set of simulations, the validity of the analytic PDF of the SINR was examined for $N_r \times 2 $ MIMO systems.
-The SNR $\rho$ was set to 0 dB, and three different antenna configurations, $2 \times 2$, $3 \times 2$ and $4 \times 2$, were considered for illustration purpose.
+The SNR $\rho$ was set to -10 dB, and three different antenna configurations, $2 \times 2$, $4 \times 2$ and $6 \times 2$, were considered for illustration purpose.
 The analytic ${f_{{N_r} \!\times\!
-2}}(\tau_j)$ was evaluated based on \eqref{Eq:WL_SINR_PDF_Nrx2_5}, in which the number of convergent series used to plot the analytic PDF, ${f_{2 \!\times\!
-2}}(\tau_j)$, ${f_{3 \!\times\!
-2}}(\tau_j)$ and ${f_{4 \!\times\!
-2}}(\tau_j)$, was 30, 60 and 120, respectively, while the simulated PDF was illustrated by a histogram calculated from $8\times10^5$ independent realizations for each antenna configuration.
-Observe in Fig. \ref{Fig:WL_SINR_PDF_PLOT1} that the analytic PDF spreads out away from the ordinate and becomes broader and shallower as the number of receive antennas, $N_r$, increases from 2 to 4.
-This is expected, because, given a fixed number of transmit antennas $N_t$, the SINR $\tau_j$ mainly depends on the second term on the RHS of \eqref{Eq:WL_SINR_EXPR3}, whose expectation, $E\left[2\rho\sum\limits_{k = {N_t}}^{2{N_r}} {\widehat h_{k,j}^2}\right]=\rho(2N_r-N_t+1)$, monotonically increases against $N_r$.
-Moreover, the analytic and simulated PDFs are well matched for different SINR situations and antenna configurations.
+2}}(\tau_j)$ was evaluated based on \eqref{Eq:WL_SINR_PDF_Nrx2_5} in \textit{Corollary 1.1}, in which the number of convergent series used to plot ${f_{2 \!\times\!
+2}}(\tau_j)$, ${f_{4 \!\times\!
+2}}(\tau_j)$ and ${f_{6 \!\times\!
+2}}(\tau_j)$, was 5, 15 and 25, respectively, while the simulated PDF was illustrated by a histogram calculated from $1\times10^6$ independent realizations for each antenna configuration.
+Observe in Fig. \ref{Fig:WL_SINR_PDF_PLOT1} that the analytic PDF spread out away from the ordinate and became broader and shallower as the number of receive antennas, $N_r$, increased from 2 to 6.
+This is expected, because, given a fixed number of transmit antennas $N_t$, the expectation of the SINR $\tau_j$ with respect to the channel entry $\widetilde h_{k,j}$ can be obtained from \eqref{Eq:WL_SINR_EXPR3} as

+which monotonically increases against $N_r$.
+Moreover, the analytic and simulated PDFs were well matched for different SINR situations and antenna configurations.